1. FC Nürnberg: Into the modern era

 The early 1980s also saw the rise of a longstanding and intense friendship between the fans of Nürnberg and those of former archrival Schalke 04.
 Fans accompany each other's on their respective away games, and the two-season matches between the teams are generally a very laid-back and hospitable affair for all fans involved.

 In the mid-1990s, Nürnberg had financial problems, including the conviction of their club treasurer Ingo Böbel for fraud and misallocating club finances.
 This led to their being penalized six points in the 1995–96 season while playing in the 2.
 Bundesliga.
 The club was relegated to the third division as a consequence.
-Improved management saw the club clawing back and return to the top flight eventually.
+Gradual improvements were made in the subsequent seasons.

 In 1999, however, 1.
-FCN suffered what was arguably the worst meltdown in Bundesliga history.
-Going into the last game of the season, the club sat in 12th place, three points and five goals ahead of Eintracht Frankfurt, which was sitting in 16th place and seemingly headed to relegation.
-Nürnberg was closing out the season with what looked to be an easy home game against SC Freiburg, which was also facing relegation.
-Frankfurt was up against 1.
-FC Kaiserslautern, last season's champions which were in a fight for a UEFA Champions League spot.
-Therefore, FCN had already begun soliciting season tickets for next Bundesliga season in a letter to current season ticket holders within celebrating successfully avoiding relegation.
+FCN suffered what was arguably the worst end-of-season collapse in Bundesliga history.
+Going into the last game of the campaign, the club sat in 12th place, three points and five goals ahead of Eintracht Frankfurt in 16th place.
+Nürnberg's last home game against SC Freiburg, which was also facing relegation while Frankfurt was up against 1.
+FC Kaiserslautern, the previous season's champions who in a fight for a UEFA Champions League spot.
+FCN had already begun sending renewal letters to current season ticket holders which included statements about successfully avoiding relegation.
+Every other team in the equation won their matches, including Frankfurt who routed Kaiserslautern 5–1 with three late goals, whereas Nürnberg lost 2–1, with Frank Baumann missing a chance to score in the last minute, and suffered a shock relegation.

-The stage was set for an improbable outcome.
-Nürnberg lost 1–2 with Frank Baumann missing a chance to score in the last minute.
-Every other 1.
-FCN rival won, including Frankfurt, which routed Kaiserslautern 5–1 with three late tallies – this put the side ahead on goals scored and sent 1.
-FCN crashing to 16th place and into a shock relegation.
 1. FCN was not relegated because they had fewer points than Frankfurt, nor because of a lower goal differential, but on the third tie-breaker – fewer goals scored.